 Exhibit A: Calculators.
 (You're gonna want to mute the music in this video)

-That's just seven reasons.
+That's just eight reasons.
 We could come up with a hundred more, but we'd much rather spend that time playing Final Fantasy Tactics on our computers.